 – Create a time capsule full of letters to each other in the future

 – A blessing over your marriage

 There are so many options for the modern wedding that pull from the deep wedding traditions found in cultures all over the world!
-Take the time to craft a ceremony that fits you, and perfectly expresses who you are together.
+Take the time to write a wedding ceremony that fits you, and perfectly expresses who you are together.
 Because together is always better!

 This is one of my favorite parts of a wedding day and is the entire reason for the celebration that follows!
 All my clients are offered ceremony proof-reading if they need any assistance in writing a personable and enjoyable ceremony script.
 Wondering what else I offer my clients – wedding packages can be viewed on my Collections page.